-Although the ICO has only slapped the Met with enforcement notices, rather than a fine, the regulator did has warned companies to ensure they comply with requests within the one month time-frame or face action for being in breach of GDPR.
+Although the ICO has only slapped the Met with an enforcement notice, rather than a fine, the regulator has warned companies to ensure they comply with requests within the one month time-frame or face action for being in breach of GDPR.

 Firms accused of handing out personal data willy-nilly

 Met farce fuels data access request warning to brands

 Spotify ad launch eclipsed by fresh GDPR investigation

 Apple, Spotify, Google and Netflix face GDPR data probe

 ‘I don’t believe it’…young make most GDPR complaints

 Fears grow as ‘millions plan to delete data under GDPR’

 Firms face bombardment of data requests under GDPR